Transition pathways connecting crystals and quasicrystals: Models and Results

+The LP functional Eq.~\ref{eqn:lp} is highly ill-conditioned because of the eighth-order spatial derivatives, so the locally optimal block preconditioned conjugate gradient (LOBPCG) method \cite{knyazev2001toward} is applied to calculate the smallest $k$ eigenvalues and the corresponding orthonormal eigenvectors.
+A preconditioner $\left((\nabla^2+1^2)^2 (\nabla^2+q^2)^2 + \beta I\right)^{-1}$ with $\beta>0$ is applied for better efficiency.

-where $v_1, \cdots, v_k$ represent the ascent directions, which are taken as the eigenvectors of the smallest $k$ eigenvalues of the Hessian $D^2 {\cal F}(\phi)$.
-Specifically, for a metastable state $\phi^*$ whose Hessian $D^2 {\cal F}(\phi^*)$ has $m$ zero eigenvalues, we use the locally optimal block preconditioned conjugate gradient (LOBPCG) method \cite{knyazev2001toward} to calculate $\{u^*_1,\cdots,u^*_m\}$ as an orthonormal basis of the nullspace of the Hessian $D^2 {\cal F}(\phi^*)$ and $u^*_{m+1}$ as a normalized eigenvector of the smallest positive eigenvalue.
-Next, we apply the $(m+1)$-HiSD by choosing $\phi(0)=\phi^*+\epsilon u_{m+1}^*$ as the initial search position and $v_i=u^*_i (i=1, \cdots, m+1)$ as the initial ascent directions for searching an index-$(m+1)$ saddle.
+For a metastable state $\phi^*$ whose Hessian $D^2 \mathcal{F}(\phi^*)$ has $m$ zero eigenvalues, we use the LOBPCG method to calculate $\{u^*_1,\cdots,u^*_m\}$ as an orthonormal basis of the nullspace of Hessian $D^2 \mathcal{F}(\phi^*)$ and $u^*_{m+1}$ as a normalized eigenvector of the smallest positive eigenvalue.
+Since the smallest positive eigenvalue of Hessians at each stable/metastable ordered state is repeated, there are different choices for $u^*_{m+1}$, which can lead to multiple transition states and MEPs.
+Next, we apply the $(m+1)$-HiSD by choosing $\phi(0)=\phi^*+\epsilon u_{m+1}^*$ as the initial search position and $v_i(0)=u^*_i (i=1, \cdots, m+1)$ as the initial ascent directions for searching an index-$(m+1)$ saddle point.
 The small positive constant $\epsilon$ is used to push the system away from the minimum, which could be regarded as an upward search on a pathway map \cite{yin2020construction}.
-By relaxing the $(m+1)$-HiSD for time-dependent $\phi$ with updated ascent directions $v_i (i=1, \cdots, m+1)$ by LOBPCG, a stationary solution $\phi^{\mathrm{new}}$ can be found, corresponding to a degenerate transition state with only one negative eigenvalue and $m$ zero eigenvalues in most cases.
-If $\phi^{\mathrm{new}}$ turns out to be a high-index saddle point, for instance, an index-$k$ saddle $(k\leqslant m)$, we then implement $(k-1)$-HiSD to apply a downward search on a pathway map \cite{yin2020construction} to search lower-index saddles until the degenerate transition state is located.
-The MEP is then obtained by following the gradient flow dynamics along positive and negative unstable directions of the transition state.
+By relaxing the $(m+1)$-HiSD in a semi-implicit scheme for time-dependent $\phi$ with updated ascent directions $v_i$ $(i=1, \cdots, m+1)$ as the eigenvectors at the current position $\phi(t)$ using one-step LOBPCG method, a stationary solution $\phi^{\mathrm{new}}$ can be found, corresponding to a degenerate transition state with only one negative eigenvalue and $m$ repeated zero eigenvalues in most cases.
+It should be noted that for non-equilibrium positions $\phi(t)$, the Hessians have no zero eigenvalues in general.
+If $\phi^{\mathrm{new}}$ turns out to be a high-index saddle point---for instance, an index-$k$ saddle $(k\leqslant m)$---we then implement $(k-1)$-HiSD to apply a downward search on the pathway map \cite{yin2020construction} to search lower-index saddles.
+The initial search position for the downward search is chosen as $\phi(0)=\phi^{\mathrm{new}}+\epsilon u_k^{\mathrm{new}}$, and the initial ascent directions are $v_i=u^{\mathrm{new}}_i (i=1, \cdots, k-1)$, where $\{u^{\mathrm{new}}_1,\cdots,u^{\mathrm{new}}_m\}$ are the orthonormal eigenvectors of $D^2 \mathcal{F}(\phi^{\mathrm{new}})$ calculated by LOBPCG.
+This procedure is repeated to new saddle points until the degenerate transition state is located.
+The MEP is then obtained by following the gradient flow dynamics along positive and negative unstable directions of the transition state (\emph{SI Appendix}).